Nounail/Project-2-Space-Shooter/README.md

 # Space Shooter
 Space Shooter using GODOT
-Space shooter than can shoot and has enemys
+Space shooter that can shoot and has enemies
 ## Uses videos from Class
-## It bas a ship that you can control and shoot
+## It is a ship that you can control and shoot
 ## Kenny.nl and Nasa Pictures
 ## Future Development
 None